 This information can be incredibly useful in reaching out to another business or checking to confirm that your LLC’s information is up to date.

-So you went to the business search, you plugged in your desired name, you hit search, and there it was: your precious name, already in use.
+So, you went to the business search, plugged in your desired name, hit search, and there it was: your precious name, already in use.
 What now?

 If your LLC is domestic (formed in New Mexico), your only option is to start brainstorming ideas for a different one.
 Just don’t use one that’s too similar.
-Then, when you’ve found an acceptable, available name, go ahead and reserve it.
+Then, when you’ve found an acceptable, available name, go ahead and either form your LLC or reserve the name for future use.

 For foreign LLCs, the process takes another step.
 If your business is expanding to New Mexico from out of state, it already has an established name.
 But what if that name is unavailable in New Mexico?
 In this case, you would need to designate an alternate name for use in the state.
 Fortunately, it’s not too hard.
 Just include the new name on your Application for Registration when your foreign qualify your LLC and you’ll be all set.